DenisIzmaylov/redux-catch-promise/README.md

 const store = createStoreWithMiddleware(reducer);
 ```

-## React Server-Side Rendering
+## Server-side rendering with async state

-It's a short demo with `koa` to implement server-side rendering of your component with async-loaded state:
+It's a short demo how to implement with this middleware server-side rendering of your React components with async-loading state:

 `server.js`
 ```javascript